fledge-iot/fledge/docs/quick_start.rst

 | |pi_plugin_config| |
 +--------------------+

-OSISoft Pi systems are one of the most common destinations for FogLAMP data.
-To send data to a Pi server, first create a new OMF application in the Pi Relay Data Connection Manager.
-Connect the new application to the OMF Connector Relay.
+OSISoft PI systems are one of the most common destinations for FogLAMP data.
+To send data to a PI server, open and sign into the PI Relay Data Connection Manager.

+To add a new connector for the FogLAMP system, click on the drop down menu to the right of "Connectors" and select "Add an OMF application".
+Add and save the requested configuration information.

+Connect the new application to the OMF Connector Relay by selecting the new FogLAMP application, clicking the check box for the OMF Connector Relay and then clicking "Save Configuration".

+Finally, select on the new FogLAMP application.
+Click "More" at the bottom of the Configuration panel.
+Make note of the Producer Token and Relay Ingress URL.

 In the FogLAMP user interface, now create a new North instance and select the “pi_server” plugin on the first screen.
 The second screen will request the following information:

 - Basic Information
-   - **URL:** The Relay Ingress URL provided by Pi (under “more” in the status pane)
+   - **URL:** The Relay Ingress URL provided by PI
-   - **producerToken:** The Producer Token provided by Pi (under “more” in the status pane)
+   - **producerToken:** The Producer Token provided by PI
-   - **Static Data:** Data to include in every reading sent to Pi.
+   - **Static Data:** Data to include in every reading sent to PI.
 For example, you can use this to specify the location of the devices being monitored by the FogLAMP server.
 - Data Filtering
    - **applyFilter:** Set to True if you are using a filter rule, false if not.
-   - **filterRule:** A JQ formatted filter that determines which readings to send to Pi
+   - **filterRule:** A JQ formatted filter that determines which readings to send to PI
 - Connection management (These should only be changed with guidance from support)
    - **OMFHttpTimeout:** Number of seconds to wait before FogLAMP will time out an HTTP connection attempt
    - **OMFRetrySleepTime:** Number of seconds to wait before retrying the HTTP connection (FogLAMP doubles this time after each failed attempt).
-   - **OMFMaxRetry:** Maximum number of times to retry connecting to the Pi server
+   - **OMFMaxRetry:** Maximum number of times to retry connecting to the PI server
 - Other (Rarely changed)
    - **formatInteger:** Used to match FogLAMP data types to the data type configured in PI
    - **formatNumber:** Used to match FogLAMP data types to the data type configured in PI